 Women are Emotionally Strong

 We have seen in the past that when it comes to managing (spending) the finance, women have been less impulsive, rather more efficient and more pragmatic.
 They understand the needs and wants of all the members of the family, from the elders to the children, and accordingly spend the money in a rational and more systematic manner.

 This point focuses on how women empowerment and financial planning and financial decision making are related to each other.
 The influence that a woman can have on any other woman is more powerful than a man.
 It is because a woman can understand the mindset of another woman more easily.
 I am sure you must have heard of Amul.
 It focuses on women empowerment by associating itself with approximately 36 lakh women dairy farmers.
 Most women in Gujarat are financially independent because of the dairy-related activities and their association with Amul.
 As more and more women of our country are taking active part in financial decisions making and financial planning, there is a need to build a foundation of trust among them so that all other women who aspire to manage their home finance can do it without any difficulty.

-Trust is the foundation for everything when it comes to women dealing with women
+Trust is the foundation for everything

 It is a fact that women cannot rely on other women if there is no trust between them.
 No doubt, it is very difficult to understand the mindset of a woman but when it comes to women dealing with other women, trust is the key.
 Without trust, nothing is possible and nothing can be achieved.
 Women should encourage and lift each other up in all the spheres of life, whether professional or personal.